kaushlendrapal/SwiftyLayouts/README.md

 - Select the top `SwiftyLayouts.framework` for iOS.

 > You can verify which one you selected by inspecting the build log for your project.
-The build target for `SwiftyLayouts` will be listed as either `Alamofire iOS`
+The build target for `SwiftyLayouts` will be listed as either `SwiftyLayouts iOS`

 - And that's it!